 On this first observance of Patriot Day, we remember and honor those who perished in the terrorist attacks of September 11, 2001.
 We will not forget the events of that terrible morning nor will we forget how Americans responded in New York City, at the Pentagon, and in the skies over Pennsylvania — with heroism and selflessness; with compassion and courage; and with prayer and hope.

-The President inaugurated this observance on September 4, 2002, and repeated it the next year, following a joint resolution approved December 18, 2001, along with the US Congress, intending that it be firmly planted into the consciousness of the American people, and each year recalled to our memory
+The President inaugurated this observance on September 4, 2002, and repeated it the following year, following a joint resolution approved on December 18, 2001, along with the U.S. Congress, intending that it be firmly planted into the consciousness of the American people, and each year recalled to our memory

 Most of all, perhaps, we need intimate knowledge of the past.
 Not that the past has any magic about it, but because we cannot study the future, and yet need something to set against the present, to remind us that the basic assumptions have been quite different in different periods and that much which seems certain to the uneducated is merely temporary fashion.

 – “Learning in War-Time,” The Weight of Glory

-What do you remember about 9-11?
+What do you remember about 9/11?